Head on the Wall: Production

 The development of the project started by 2022.
+As a first step, it was developed as a short film directed by Manuel Manrique, also titled Una cabeza en la pared, premiering at the 69th Valladolid International Film Festival in November 2024.
+It starred Nacho Sánchez and Ángela Cervantes.
+The short went on to win six Fugaz Awards in 2025 and was nominated for Best Fictional Short Film at the 40th Goya Awards in 2026.

-Adapted from the short film of the same name, Nacho Sánchez was cast again for the leading role as bullfighter.
+For the feature-length version, Nacho Sánchez was cast again for the leading role as bullfighter.
 The film is a Spanish-Portuguese co-production by Una Cabeza en la Pared LP AIE, Kabiria Films, Inaudita, Malas Compañías and Sabina Films with backing from RTVE, RTP, À Punt, ICAA, IVC, and the Madrid regional administration.

 Alejandro Buera took over the direction of photography.
 Part of the filming took place in Ávila in October 2025.
 Shooting locations in the city included the Centro de Congresos y Exposiciones Lienzo Norte as well as temporary amusement fair attractions.

+The project was selected for the post-production forum at the 11th Abycine festival.

 Release

 Filmax acquired Spanish theatrical distribution rights.